cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

     - Next time you sign in from this browser, you don't need to verify it again.

 To enhance your account security, we recommend that you [enable two-factor authentication](/platform-deep-dive/cobalt-account/account-settings/#enable-two-factor-authentication).

+### Not receiving our emails

+If you're not seeing the browser verification email, or any other emails from us, in your inbox, do the following:

+1. Check your inbox settings for any rules or filters that might be routing emails from `cobalt.io` to another folder in your email.
+1. If you do not have any filters or rules, your email server may be applying [greylisting](https://en.wikipedia.org/wiki/Greylisting_(email))
+    - Have your IT administrator allow `no-reply@cobalt.io` and `no-reply-accounts@cobalt.io` as email senders

 **Troubleshooting tips**: